Manage your data - everyone!

 A search engine for rating the transparency of journals for data

 The Centre for Open Science publishes an analysis grid on the transparency and openness of journals.
-This guide distinguishes 8 topics (Citation Standards, Data Transparency, Analytic Methods (Code) Transparency, Research Materials Transparency, Design and Analysis Transparency, Study Preregistration) and three levels of compatibility.
+This guide distinguishes 10 topics (Citation Standards, Data Transparency, Analysis Code Transparency, Research Materials Transparency, Design and Analysis Transparency, Study Preregistration, Analysis Plan Preregistration, Replication, Registered Reports and Publication Bias, Open Science Badges) and three levels of compatibility.
 A search engine can be used to check the compatibility of a journal with these principles.
-It only takes two clicks to find that Nature Chemistry (Springer) scores nine points, compared with only one point for Forensic Chemistry (Elsevier).
+It only takes two clicks to find that Nature Chemistry (Springer) scores 7 points, compared with only one point for Forensic Chemistry (Elsevier).

 1. Miyakawa, T. No raw data, no science: another possible source of the reproducibility crisis.
 Mol Brain 13, 24 (2020). https://doi.org/10.1186/s13041-020-0552-2